telerik/justmock-docs/getting-started/using-telerik-justmock-in-your-test-project.md

 If you want to use JustMock in an existing unit test project, you should add a reference to **Telerik.JustMock.dll**.

->NuGet package is available for **JustMock Lite** only.
-If you prefer using it, check the [Installation and Setup]({%slug justmock/getting-started/installation-instructions%}) topic for details.
+>NuGet packages are available as well.
+If you prefer using them, check the [Installation and Setup]({%slug justmock/getting-started/installation-instructions%}) topic for details.

 1. Right click on your test project and select *Add Reference*.